Manjellion/YRD-UI/README.md

 # Your Royal Docks (Frontend)
 Tools - (ReactJS, Bootstrap, NodeJS)

-Development for the Your Royal Docks website for the Royal Docks area in Newham county.
+Development for the Your Royal Docks web application for the Royal Docks area in Newham county.

 ## Our Goal
 Our goal is to create a standardise platform accessible to the anyone via the internet which will strongly increase the connection between the residents and business owners in the Royal Docks area and also a navigational/ informational tool for tourists visiting.